adrielepinto/health_insurance_cross_sell/README.md

 # 2.0 Data
 The data for this project is available on the [Kaggle platform](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction)

+# 3.0 Business Assumptions
+- Every customer collected in the survey has a 100% probability of purchasing new car insurance;
+- The total average cost of the operation is 20.00 dollars;
+- The company's average revenue when selling a vehicle insurance product to a customer is 100.00 dollars.

 # Solution:

 <img width="678" alt="Captura de Tela 2022-09-28 às 9 31 17 AM" src="https://user-images.githubusercontent.com/97919969/192836667-0063a785-d763-4ea0-9578-44ab97de1c53.png">